SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

    **Suggested description**: 'function describing rate at which water flows'

    **Units**: liters per hour (l/hr).
+(Note that the units of the function are the same as the flow units of our tank'

-   **Data definition**: 'if(ETime< Time_hose_off, Hose_flow_rate, 0 l/min)'.
+   **Equation**: 'if(ETime< Time_hose_off, Hose_flow_rate, 0 l/min)'.
 This expression has the following meaning: if the time of the simulation is smaller than two days, the flow rate is equal to $$30 l/hr$$.
 Otherwise, it is 0.
 'ETime' represents the simulation time of GoldSim.
 As you can see, the parentheses contains three instances separated by commas.
 These are the rules of GoldSim and in programming this is called [syntax](https://en.wikipedia.org/wiki/Syntax_(programming_languages))

    4. Connect the function to the Tank.